 If it is impossible to ensure your return as scheduled due to unavoidable and extraordinary circumstances, we will bear the cost of necessary suitable accommodation, for a maximum of three nights.
 The limit doesn’t apply to persons with reduced mobility and any person accompanying them, pregnant women and unaccompanied minors, or persons in need of specific medical assistance, provided that you notified us of these needs at least 48 hours before the start of your trip to Africa.

-NB this entire clause 8 does not apply to any separate contracts that you may enter into for excursions or activities whilst on your trip in Africa.
+PLEASE NOTE: This entire clause 8 does not apply to any separate contracts that you may enter into for excursions or activities whilst on your trip in Africa.

 TMA accepts liability as above only if a claim is notified to us in writing no later than one month after your return.